Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Can a foreign-owned company buy property in Turkey?

-Some Americans do use Turkish limited liability company (Limited Şirketi) structures to hold property in Turkey, usually for operational reasons like holding multiple properties, facilitating partnerships, or inheritance planning, rather than to bypass foreign ownership rules which still apply.
+Some Americans do use Turkish limited liability company (LLC) structures to hold property in Turkey, usually for operational reasons like partnership arrangements or inheritance planning, but it is not a common shortcut to bypass foreign ownership rules and it adds significant legal and accounting complexity.

 Thinking of buying real estate in Turkey?